getmoto/moto/docs/docs/services/eks.rst

 - [ ] list_identity_provider_configs
 - [X] list_nodegroups
 - [X] list_tags_for_resource

+        This function currently will list tags on an EKS cluster only.
+It does not list tags from a managed node group

 - [ ] list_updates
 - [ ] register_cluster
 - [X] tag_resource

+        This function currently will tag an EKS cluster only.
+It does not tag a managed node group

 - [X] untag_resource

+        This function currently will remove tags on an EKS cluster only.
+It does not remove tags from a managed node group

 - [ ] update_addon
 - [ ] update_cluster_config
 - [ ] update_cluster_version